fluffy/blinky/design.md

 - RefIn 10 Mhz OCXO input
 - ExtOut 10 MHz output from MCO

-- SyncOut 1 pps output - inverts on buffer
+- SyncOut 1 pps output - inverts on on output buffer - PA8 on Timer #1
-- SyncMon 1 pps in ( from SyncOut )
+- SyncMon 1 pps in ( from SyncOut ) -
 - SyncIn 1 pps input - inverts on buffer
 - GpsIn 1 pps input